whg-training/whg-training-resources/docs/sequence_data_analysis/building_an_ngs_pipeline/tips_and_tricks.md

 will create a symlink called `link_name.txt` that points to the original file.

 This is helpful because it avoids copying data, but it comes with a big caveat: having multiple names referencing the same file in the filesystem can quickly get very confusing.
 (For example, what happens if you delete the symlink above - does the file get deleted?
 What happens to the symlink if you delete the original file?)

 I typically don't use symlinks now except in rare cases where I name them `something.symlink` so it's completely obvious that they are symbolic links.
+It can be ok in snakemake pipelines though as long as those links are tucked away somewhere pipeline-y.

 :::